EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Multiprovider
+By accommodating the collaboration of diverse providers, EdgeNet encourages numerous entities to contribute to nodes, thus fostering a rich and expansive ecosystem that thrives on heterogeneity.
+With the power of multitenancy, contributors with different hardware can easily lend their hardware.

 ## Node Contribution

 When a new node is added to the cluster using a [bootstrap script](https://github.com/EdgeNet-project/node/blob/main/bootstrap.sh), it triggers the activation of a node contribution object.
 This object encompasses vital information regarding the node provider, SSH details, limitations, and user-related data.
 Below is the OpenAPI specification for the node contribution object in yaml format.